otrv4/otrv4/otrv4.md

   * Verify that the user profile signature is valid.
   * Verify that the user profile is not expired.
   * Verify that the point X received in the pre-key message is on curve 448.
-  * Verify that the D-H public key is from the correct group.
+  * Verify that the DH public key is from the correct group.

 If everything checks out: